Derivatives house category:

 - Risk solutions house of the year

 As above, submissions should include case studies and key deals.
 Firms should include details of risk management processes and systems, technology initiatives, engagement with and adaptation to regulatory change, and granular detail on performance.
 We will require evidence to back up claims.
-As well as meeting with the relevant heads of desk, we may also need to meet risk managers - market risk, credit risk, CVA – and may need a demonstration of risk systems.
+As well as meeting with the relevant heads of desk, we may also need to meet risk managers – market risk, counterparty risk, XVA – and may need a demonstration of risk systems.
 We will need client references, including names, numbers and email addresses.
-There's no limit to the number of categories banks can make submissions in.
+There's no limit to the number of categories dealers can make submissions in.

 - Rates flow market-maker of the year